mfp20/grblHAL_core/README.md

 Points 3-6 are most of the computational heavy lifting; a very little more computing happens in the interrupt handler (step 7).

-At point 3 the g-code input of the pipeline is very small (just a few bytes of text), optimal for transmition on a communication interface (ex: usb to host) or multithread-safe queue (to core).
+At point 3 the g-code input of the pipeline is very small (just a few bytes of text), optimal for transmition on a communication interface (ex: usb to host) or multithread-safe queue (to another mcu core).
 Each g-code can produce multiple lines, each line multiple blocks, each block multiple segments, and each segment is made of many motor steps.
 At point 6 the g-code has been translated in steps and counts many bytes of binary data added to the segments buffer.
 If motion offloading is selected, the same steps 3 to 7 run on mcu's second core or on external host.
 Steps 2, 6 and 7 are slightly changed in order to implement the new architecture.